 - Primary research typically involves communicating with potential buyers of your product or service, or other businesses in your industry.
 You may get the most meaningful information from primary research as it is generally local research, and the potential buyers of your product or service will provide insights into their attitudes, when they buy, and what makes them choose one provider over another.
 It can take a lot of time and effort to conduct primary market research, but it can also provide some very useful insights into your business ideas and help you to connect with potential customers.
 A Business Link advisor can help you get started with your primary market research.

 - Secondary research typically involves looking at published material.
 In this case, someone has already done the work of gathering the information so that it can be found online through government resources, industry associations, paid databases, etc. While primary research is local information, secondary research is broader in scope and often includes information about the industry in a wider geographical area.
-This is one of the free services Business Link offers because access to these databases can be expensive.
+Business Link offers secondary market research services in part because access to these databases can be prohibitively expensive.

 To illustrate the difference between the two types of market research, I can easily find general demographic information for my city or neighbourhood from the Canada Census (secondary research).
 However, when it comes to getting more nuanced as to things like what people in my city or neighbourhood do or think, that requires primary market research.